Mcrich-LLC/DocB/README.md

 # DocB

-DocB is a native app for reading DocC Documentation wherever you are.
+DocB is a native app for reading DocC documentation wherever you are.

 It is designed for the moments where you want to quickly check an API, save something for later, or keep reading docs away from your desk.
 On the Mac, DocB can also put documentation search one shortcut away, even when the app is not the frontmost window.

-Just add DocC sources to get started.
-Apple's documentation is supported as well, so your reference material can live in one place instead of being scattered across browser tabs.
+Just add the DocC sources you use and start reading.
+DocB is also compatible with Apple Developer Documentation, so your reference material can live in one place instead of being scattered across browser tabs.

 Under the hood, DocB is built with SwiftUI and uses [DocCKit](https://github.com/Mcrich-LLC/DocCKit) for DocC loading, parsing, and rendering.

 ## Features

-- Browse Apple Developer Documentation in a native app
+- Browse DocC documentation in a native app
-- Add popular documentation and use custom DocC sources as well
+- Add popular documentation sources or paste in your own DocC site
 - Search across all of your sources
 - Save bookmarks and bookmark collections
 - Sync sources and bookmarks with CloudKit
-- Customizeable shortcuts
+- Customizable shortcuts

 ## Requirements